BLOG

 Jim brilliantly didn’t sell out and just pitch LeadIQ either.
 He meets the prospect's expectation by bringing up the LinkedIn picture, which featured things we all would see at a Luau.

 How angry do people get when they expect something to be a certain way and that something disappoints?
 That same experience applies to email subjects.
+Jim isn't perfect - so one way he could have improved this cold email subject line is being a bit more clear such as " Is the King of the Luau King of Prospecting?"

-Good subjects should be personalized
+3. Good subject lines should be personalized

 Too many prospectors fall into the trap of trying to find one subject line that can apply to thousands of people.
+Just because you see a high response rate to a subject line with certain prospects doesn't mean you can just copy and paste to everyone!

 When trying to figure out what to make your cold email about, find some angles that focus on the human you are prospecting to first.
 If you can’t find an angle, you can use the company as a backup.